rolandyuwy/tp/docs/UserGuide.md

 **Steps:**
 1. Type `redo` in the _Command Box_.
 See Figure 27.
 2. Press `Enter` to execute.
 See Figure 28.
+Note that the apple pie has been re-deleted.

 ![Before executing the redo command](images/RedoCommandBefore.png)